Autism Spectrum Disorders

 - Difficulties with adapting to change

-- Sensory challenges which result in extreme reactions to sounds, lights, tastes, touch, textures
+- Sensory challenges, which result in extreme reactions to sounds, lights, tastes, touch, and textures

 - Emotional outbreaks